 The true master of the Master Cleanse is American dietitian Stanley Burroughs, who also went by the name of Aaron Hayes.
 Burroughs was born in New York in 1903, but spent most of his childhood in Detroit, Michigan.

-Among the alternative health theories that he studied and enacted, he showed a special interest for deep tissue massage, light therapy, and reflexology.
-Interestingly enough, he also indulged in the practice of nudism and considered himself a vegetarian.
+Among the alternative health theories that he studied and enacted, he showed a special interest for deep tissue massage, light therapy, veganism, and reflexology.
+Interestingly enough, he also indulged in the practice of nudism.

 The Master Cleanse, cancer… and controversy